When making the decision to get in better shape, the first question often asked is, "What am I going to do?"

 This will make you stronger, allow to reach your fitness goals, and help take control of your health for life.

-So when you are 90 years old and get home from your daily training session you can relax, finish knitting that nice scarf, and know why you started this fitness journey.
+So when you are 90 years old and get home from your daily training session you can relax, finish knitting that nice scarf, and know why you started your fitness journey.